GaloisInc/crucible/README.md

    executing JVM bytecode programs in the Crucible symbolic simulator.
  * **`crucible-saw`** provides functionality for generating SAW Core terms from Crucible Control-Flow-Graphs.
- * **`crucible-syntax`** provides a native S-Expression based concrete syntax for crucible programs.
-It is useful for being able to directly interact with the core Crucible simulator without bringing in issues related to the translation of other front-ends (e.g. the LLVM translation).
-It is primarily intended for the purpose of writing test cases.
  * **`crux`** provides common support libraries for running the crucible simulator in a basic "all-at-once" use mode for simulation and verification.
 This includes most of the setup steps required